BAMC recognizes exceptional service of volunteers

 |0

-This work, BAMC recognizes exceptional service of volunteers [Image 12 of 12], by Jason W. Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BAMC recognizes exceptional service of volunteers, by Lori Newman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.